fido-device-onboard/go-fdo/README.md

         A dir to wget files into (FSIM disabled if empty)

 Server options:
+  -command-date
-  -db string
+        Use fdo.command FSIM to have device run "date --utc" -db string
         SQLite database file path
   -db-pass string